burriach/edlab/content/authors/alba-martin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- Technicians
-- MSc Students
+- Alumni

 ---

-Alba Martín is a MSc student supervised by Dr. Marcos Fernández-Martínez and Profs.
-Francesc Sabater and Josep Peñuelas.
-Alba will study how the isotopic signatures of bryophytes change as a response to environmental pollution.
+Alba Martín was a MSc student supervised by Dr. Marcos Fernández-Martínez and Profs.
+Francesc Sabater and Josep Peñuelas, studying how the isotopic signatures of bryophytes change as a response to environmental pollution.
+Alba worked as a technician for the ES-BEF project and will rejoin the team in May 2023 as technician for the ERC-StG STOIKOS.